publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stA/m__us_usc_t29_s1303.md

     (f) __Civil actions against corporation; appropriate court; award of costs and expenses; limitation on actions; jurisdiction; removal of actions__

-        (1) Except with respect to withdrawal liability disputes under part 1 of subtitle E of this subchapter, any person who is a plan sponsor, fiduciary, employer, contributing sponsor, member of a contributing sponsor’s controlled group, participant, or beneficiary, and is adversely affected by any action of the corporation with respect to a plan in which such person has an interest, or who is an employee organization representing such a participant or beneficiary so adversely affected for purposes of collective bargaining with respect to such plan, may bring an action against the corporation for appropriate equitable relief in the appropriate court.
+        (1) Except with respect to withdrawal liability disputes under part 1 of subtitle E, any person who is a plan sponsor, fiduciary, employer, contributing sponsor, member of a contributing sponsor’s controlled group, participant, or beneficiary, and is adversely affected by any action of the corporation with respect to a plan in which such person has an interest, or who is an employee organization representing such a participant or beneficiary so adversely affected for purposes of collective bargaining with respect to such plan, may bring an action against the corporation for appropriate equitable relief in the appropriate court.

         (2)